Guddemane Appaiah Gowda

 Guddemane Appaiah Gowda was an Indian freedom fighter and revolutionary, he instated a peasant army from Kodagu and became its commander in-chief to lead the Amara Sullia Rebellion in 1837.
+His great grandson Sujith Guddemane is prominent lawyer from Sullia, practising before the High Court of Karnataka.
 They were successful in hoisting the native flag after lowering the Union Jack, which is known to be the first-ever freedom movement against the East India Company.
 They established a civil government in Mangalore for 13 days under his leadership.

 Early life

 Guddemane Appaiah Gowda was born in 1792, the eldest son of Guddemane Subbaiah at Balamuri village in Kodagu.
-He belonged to the Arebhashe community.
+He belonged to the Arebhashe Gowda community.

 Appaiah initially served as a Jemadar under King Linga Rajendra II of Kodagu.
 He was later promoted as Subedar during the rule of Chikka Virarajendra.